 The Accelerated Schools Wellness Policy was created to help prepare students for classroom learning and to make lifelong healthy habits a part of their education.
-To ensure that the Wellness Policy reflects the needs of THE ACCELERATED SCHOOLS community, the Wellness Team surveyed students, parents, teachers and staff for their input.
-Many community members responded through questionnaires and focus groups resulting in a policy that is representative of community priorities.
+To ensure that the Wellness Policy reflects the needs of The Accelerated Schools community, the Wellness Team surveyed students, parents, teachers and staff for their input.
+Community members responded through questionnaires and focus groups resulting in a policy that is representative of community priorities.
 This is apparent in the policy's reasonable approach to school wellness, honoring special events such as birthdays and festivals, but working to ensure that students have options at such events.
 It emphasizes moderate portion sizes and, following the lead of LAUSD's policy, excludes harmful chemical additives.
-The Wellness Team is proud of our school community's accomplishment of creating and voting this policy into place with over 95% approval.
 For a copy of the complete Wellness Policy, please refer to the schools' website.